tug-cps/.github/profile/README.md

  <hr />

-The project [OctoAI](https://projekte.ffg.at/projekt/4424980) will start in January 2023.
-In OctoAI, we are developing the next generation of high-performance edge-AI for intelligent systems.
+The project [Ecom4Future](https://projekte.ffg.at/projekt/4828487) start in January 2024.

-The project [Distel](https://www.zukunftsfonds.steiermark.at/cms/beitrag/12891947/967663/) will start in January 2023.
-DISTEL's goal is to develop the next generation of physics-informed ML to control districts with high shares of storage.
+The project [Autology](https://projekte.ffg.at/projekt/4762126) start in November 2023.

-The project [PV DiKlaWi](https://www.zukunftsfonds.steiermark.at/cms/beitrag/12891947/967663/) will start in January 2023.
-The project will develop a camera system and a AI-based diagnostic method for fault detection of PV systems.
+The project [PersonAI](https://projekte.ffg.at/projekt/4762145) start in November 2023.

  <hr />